 Restorative Functions Permit Application

-A dental hygienist may provide anesthesia assistance under the supervision of a dentist authorized by the Board to provide moderate sedation, once the applicant successfully completes the following:
+The Board may issue a Class I permit allowing the permitholder to provide anesthesia assistance under the contiguous supervision of a dentist who is authorized to provide moderate sedation, deep sedation, or general anesthesia once the applicant successfully:

-A dental hygienist may provide the following duties under contiguous supervision of a dentist authorized by the Board to provide moderate sedation:
+An individual authorized by a Class I permit may provide the following duties under contiguous supervision of a dentist who is authorized to provide moderate sedation, deep sedation, or general anesthesia:

-A dental hygienist may provide the following duties under direct visual supervision of a dentist authorized by the Board to provide moderate sedation:
+An individual authorized by a Class II permit may provide the following duties under direct visual supervision of a dentist who is authorized to provide moderate sedation, deep sedation, or general anesthesia::

 Anesthesia Assistant Permit Application

 New technologies have enhanced the preventive and therapeutic duties hygienists may provide.
-It is the position of the Board that any services provided by a licensee, regardless of the devise used, must be within the scope of practice for each licensee.
-Whenever a new treatment modality is brought forward, it is the NDBDE policy that the dentist must have adequate proficiency and training related to the technology.
+Any services provided by a licensee, regardless of the devise used, must be within the scope of practice for each licensee.
+Whenever a new treatment modality is brought forward, it is the NDSBDE policy that the dentist must have adequate proficiency and training related to the technology.
 Licensees utilizing new technology must maintain documentation of satisfactory completion of Board approved continuing education or training.
 Neither the particular technology utilized nor amendments to scope of practice alter the fact that all licensees are responsible for their individual actions with the dentist ultimately responsible for all care provided in each dental office.

 Contact the Board's Executive Director if you have questions regarding regulations governing the practice of dental hygiene in North Dakota.